 Debt-Free College Degree

-My name is Parick Session, and I am excited about my debt-free college degree with Christian Leaders Institute and Christian Leaders College.
+My name is Parick Session, and I am excited about my debt-free college degree with Christian Leaders Institute and CLI’s Leadership Excellence School.
 I live in Gaston, South Carolina.
 Where I live, being a Christian leader is incredible.
 I get to minister to a lot of people who have seen me at my worst.
 However, they also have a lot of the pain I had in their lives.